chaselgrove/python-xnat/doc/doc.rst

     The path of the file relative to the resource.

 size
     The size in bytes of the file.
+Raises DoesNotExistError if the file has already been deleted.

 last_modified
     The (datetime.datetime) time of last modification.
+Raises DoesNotExistError if the file has already been deleted.

 read()
     Return the contents of the file.

-get(path)
+Raises DoesNotExistError if the file has already been deleted.

+get(local_path)
-    Download the file to a local path.  f.get(path) is equivalent to open(path, 'w').write(f.read()).
+    Download the file.  f.get(local_path) is equivalent to open(local_path, 'w').write(f.read()).
+Raises DoesNotExistError if the file has already been deleted.

+delete()
+    Removes the file from the server.
+Raises DoesNotExistError if the file has already been deleted.